 States that have both a medical marijuana law and have removed jail time for possessing small amounts of marijuana

-After filing petition language in April, New Approach North Dakota completed its signature drive on July 11, submitting more than 10,000 signatures over the required number of 15,582 to qualify its statutory adult-use legalization measure for the November 2022 ballot.
-The North Dakota Sec. of State is expected to determine if the measure is approved for the ballot by mid-August.
+After filing petition language in April, New Approach North Dakota completed its signature drive in July, submitting more than 10,000 signatures over the required number of 15,582 to qualify its statutory adult-use legalization measure for the November 2022 ballot.
+In mid-August the North Dakota Sec. of State officially certified that over 23,000 valid signatures had been submitted by the campaign.

 MPP’s Jared Moffat, New Approach ND’s campaign manager David Owen, and supporters in front of the North Dakota State Capitol on the day petitions were submitted.